ad9999/random-item-picker-tailwindcss/README.md

-Create TODO's and select random item from list
+Create TODO's and select random item from list.
+This app uses `tailwindcss` for majority of style guidance.
+I have also learned and have CICD pipeline where code get deployed to Netlify service upon check-in here on GitHub master branch.

 ## Features